munhyunsu/WallpaperManager/README.md

 - (Optimization) The code about the load ban database is utilized in utils.py.
 - (Optimization) The load database function is unified at utils.py
 - (Optimization) The change wallpaper function is moved to utils.py
+- (Feature) The feature that delete file size 0
+  - This feature implemented in wallchanger.py

 ### 171103: 1.1.2
 - (Bugfix) Exception handling